Jolyon Rubinstein

 Jolyon Rubinstein (born 22 April 1981) is a British actor, writer, producer and director.
 He is best known for writing and performing on The Revolution Will Be Televised, a show on BBC Three, alongside Heydon Prowse.

-He acted in a popular political viral video in the run up to the 2010 United Kingdom general election with over 200,000 hits on YouTube and Yahoo before polling day.

 Early life

 Rubinstein was born in Islington, London, England.
 He was educated at the independent King Alfred School, London, University of the Arts London, the University of Sussex and the State University of New York at Stony Brook.
 He graduated from the University of the Arts London with an MA in Performance and from the University of Sussex with a BA in Politics and International Relations.

 His grandfather was army officer Richard Rubinstein, who earned the Military Cross and the Croix de Guerre during WWII.
 Jolyon's grandfather had been born to a Jewish-born father and a mother who had converted to Judaism.
 He later joined the Church of England when marrying Jolyon's paternal grandmother.
 His patrilineal Rubinstein ancestors have been born in England since at least Jolyon's great-grandfather.
 On his mother's side, he has Irish ancestry.